DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![blas](imgs/blas.png)

+We first compute the product and store it in `myCBlock`, then we place `myCBlock` in `myC`.

-Notice that, to avoid losing performances, we are specifying to `dgemm` that we don't want to transpose the matrices.
+Notice that we are specifying to `dgemm` that we don't want to transpose the matrices.
+This is done since we want to settle in a scenario were the original matrices are already given, all in the same format (a fixed number of rows for each process), hence gathering is necessary to perform the product.

 ## GPU version

-GPU execution, which is done with CUDA, requires some more steps with respect to the previous two versions:
+GPU execution, which is done with CUDA and CUBLAS library, requires one more step with respect to the previous version:

 ![cuda](imgs/cuda.png)

-- allocate memory for the matrices on GPU: `myA` has already been allocated before the main loop since it is fixed, but `columnB` and consequently `myCBlock` change size at each iteration, hence we need to allocate memory for them every time;
-- copy `columnB` from CPU to GPU, and allocate memory on CPU for `myCBlock`;
-- execute the product (this time on GPU using the `cublasDgemm` function) and copy the result back to CPU;
-- place `myCBlock` in `myC`.
+We first copy `columnB` to the GPU, then we compute the product and place it in `myCBlock` as in the previous case.
+Some interesting points to notice are:
+- all the matrices have already been preallocated on the GPU at the beginning of the execution, hence the only thing we are missing is the copy of `columnB`, which is built on the CPU at each iteration and then moved to the GPU;
+- `cublasDgemm`, the CUBLAS routine that performs the product, takes as input the matrices in column-major format by default, and we don't want to transpose them to avoid losing performances, hence we perform the product in the inverse order, exploiting the fact that $C=A\times B$ is equivalent to $C^T=B^T\times A^T$: in this way, the product output, which is saved in `myCBlock_dev`, is already in the correct format to be placed in `myC`;
+- to access `myCBlock_dev` and to modify `C_dev` we need to use a kernel function, since we are working on the GPU.
+Hence, we are only working on the GPU for the product and the placement of `myCBlock_dev` in `C_dev`: only at the end of the program `C_dev` is copied back to the CPU.

 ## Results